SCPR/ckeditor-rails/README.md

 ## This Fork
 This fork contains a custom download of CKEditor with the plugins used by KPCC.
-To update, download the custom file and place it in the "tmp" directory of this repository, then run `rake update_ckeditor`.
-The Rakefile has been updated to omit the download step.
+To update, download the custom file, then run `rake update_ckeditor SOURCE=path/to/ckeditor_custom.zip`.
+The Rakefile has been updated to omit the download step, and will instead use the file you've already downloaded.

 [CKEditor](http://ckeditor.com/) is a library for WYSIWYG editor to be used inside web pages.